What You'll Learn

 var LSTEarliestDate = LSTTerra8.first().date();

-// Filter collection to dates from beginning to requested start date.
+// Filter collection to dates before requested start

-// Get the latest (max) date of this collection of earlier images.
+// Get the latest date of earlier images

 var LSTPrevMax = priorLstImgCol.reduceColumns({